yelner/Phonebook/README.md

- Phonebook with nodejs and angular
+ Phonebook with nodeJS and AngularJS.